adabcnjs/gohugo-workshop-guide/content/docs/7-multilanguage.md

 title: "Multilanguage"
 weight: 7
 draft: false
+summary: "Having our content available on different languages is very important in a multinational world.
+With Hugo and the correct theme new languages can be configured in no time, and maintenance is almost none."
 ---

 As many other features, multilanguage :globe_with_meridians: support varies depending on the theme you have choosen, so take that into consideration when selecting one for your site.